RadiantBlockchain/radiant-node/doc/dsproof-implementation-notes.md

-Double Spend Proofs - BCHN Implementation Notes
+Double Spend Proofs - RADN Implementation Notes
 ===============================================

 This document serves a two-fold purpose:

-1. To give information to users of the BCHN software about expected behavior of the DSProof feature which is not fully addressed in the current specification.
+1. To give information to users of the RADN software about expected behavior of the DSProof feature which is not fully addressed in the current specification.